Yulia-Chernova/health-wealth-analysis/sql/README.md

 # SQL Analysis (Google BigQuery)

-Following the initial exploratory analysis and dashboard development in Power BI, I used **Google BigQuery** to extend the research with SQL.
-While the dashboard revealed overall patterns, SQL enabled deeper investigation of specific questions that required aggregation, drill-down analysis, and window functions.
+Following the Power BI stage of this project, I used **Google BigQuery** to investigate questions that emerged during the visualization process.
+While the dashboard revealed overall patterns, SQL enabled deeper analysis through aggregation, drill-down exploration, and window functions.

-This SQL phase forms the second stage of the project workflow.
-The final stage will use **R (Posit)** for statistical analysis and hypothesis testing.
+This represents the second stage of the project workflow.
+The final stage will use **R (Posit)** for statistical modelling and hypothesis testing.

 ---

-# Research Objectives
+# Research Questions

 The SQL analysis focused on answering questions that could not be fully explored through visualizations alone:

 - How did healthcare expenditure per capita change across World Bank income groups?
-- Which regions experienced the largest increase in healthcare expenditure?
+- Which World Bank regions experienced the largest increase in healthcare expenditure?
-- Was South Asia's exceptional growth driven by one country or shared across the region?
+- Was South Asia's exceptional growth driven by a single country or shared across the region?
-- How did the redistribution effect (market Gini − disposable Gini) evolve over time?
+- How did the redistribution effect (market Gini − disposable Gini) change over time?
-- How complete is the available Gini dataset across the study period?
+- How did the availability of Gini data change throughout the study period?
 - How does each country's life expectancy compare with the average of its region?
 - Which countries improved or declined relative to their regional average between 2000 and 2023?